What Life Is Like Inside the Massive Jail That Doubles as Chicago's Largest Mental Health Facility

 Working here you have to be comfortable in your own skin.
 You have to be comfortable being in uncomfortable situations.
 Patience is a virtue here.

 It’s a revolving door here; you’ll see some of the same people numerous times.
 Some people we know by name, we know by face.
-A lot of these people that do take meds will have a moment where they feel fine and they think they don’t need them anymore and when they stop taking them, they don’t recognize their behavior, their demeanor, all of it regresses.
+A lot of these people who do take meds will have a moment where they feel fine, and they think they don’t need them anymore, and when they stop taking them, they don’t recognize their behavior, their demeanor, all of it regresses.
 And then by that point they’re not in their right mind to go back to taking the meds properly.

 We’ve had as many as 50 people up here on this unit even though there’s only 24 beds.
 So we have guys on mattresses on the floor.
 It’s always full.